 This planning rationale has been prepared in support of a submission of the above noted Official Plan Amendment and Zoning By-law Amendments.
-The submission incorporates the revised development approach and addresses technical circulation comments of January 16th, 2025, and various formal and informal meetings and discussion with City Development review staff in the intervening time that has elapsed since the last formal submission.
+The submission incorporates the revised development approach initiated from various formal and informal meetings and discussion with City Development review staff as well as comments received during the formal completeness review process.

-The intent of this Planning Rationale is to assess the latest version of the proposed development with respect to the policy and regulatory framework of the OP and determine if the proposed development is appropriate for the subject site and compatible with the surrounding community.
-The report addresses the modest changes to the proposed development and also draws on the results of other technical studies and plans that have been prepared in support of the OP and rezoning applications; some of the supporting materials have been updated to reflect the modified development concept and to address the relevant technical circulation comments received.
+The intent of this Planning Rationale is to assess the proposed development with respect to the policy and regulatory framework of the Official Plan and Zoning By-law and determine if the proposed development is appropriate for the subject site and compatible with the surrounding community.
+The report addresses the proposed redevelopment program and also draws on the results of other technical studies and plans that have been prepared in support of the OPA and ZBLA applications.